 Physical abuse is a serious issue that many Australians face.
-It’s not only about visible injuries — it’s about power and control that can have devastating, long-term effects.
+It’s not only about visible injuries; it’s about power and control that can have devastating, long-term effects.

 In Queensland, recognising physical abuse and understanding the legal protections available is crucial for people experiencing it and for those supporting them.
 This guide explains what physical abuse is, how Queensland law treats it, the warning signs, and the practical steps to get help safely.

-Please note: this is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
-Our full contact details can be found here: https://www.vmfamilylaw.com.au/contact/
+Please note: This is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
+Our full contact details can be found here: www.vmfamilylaw.com.au/contact

 Need help breaking free from physical abuse?